htoohtet-22/hh-pftwd/README.md

-# project-todo
+# HH's PFTWD
-This is just a personal project that I'm trying to build myself with a tiny amount of help using AI.
-It will be a to-do web application with both front-end and back-end included in this repository.
-Front-end will be developed with React and Material UI while the backend will be built with MySQL and NestJS.
+This is just a personal web-dev project that I'm trying to build myself with a tiny amount of help from AI.
+It will be a personal finance tracking web application developed with libraries and dependencies that I have learnt during my Polytechnic and Year-long Internship.
+- Frontend: React, Next.js, MUI, and TailwindCSs
+- Backend: Next.JS and Prisma
+- Database: Neon DB PostgreSQL